 You are here

-12 Beer Gardens to Celebrate Oktoberfest In & Around Washington, DC
+12 Beer Gardens to Check Out In & Around Washington, DC

-Raise a stein of beer and take in the Oktoberfest vibes at these brew-centric scenes.
+Raise a stein of beer and take in the vibes at these brew-centric scenes.

-Can't make it to Munich this year?
-Have no fear.
 DC’s booming food and drinks scene is helping propel a buzzworthy beer community.
-Check out these open-air beer gardens offering suds, snacks and convivial settings for downing a cold one al fresco this fall.
+Check out these open-air beer gardens in and around Washington, DC offering suds, snacks and convivial settings for downing a cold one al fresco.

 Located in Park View, The Midlands is outfitted with a host of picnic tables for you to settle in and bond over brews.
 The draft list features German and local beer, with rare bottles also available.
 Wine and cocktail lovers can also rejoice, as choices are plentiful.
 Snacks are offered, but you can bring your own food, too!
-Be on the lookout for the loveable dog AndyPants and his “Bar & Grrrrille”.
 The indoor portion also includes five TVs and two projection screens, for those wanting to check on a game.
-From Sept.
-22-24, hoist a stein (choose from more than 20 German beers on draft), dance to live music and celebrate Oktoberfest at this popular beer garden near Petworth.

 Located in Capitol Hill’s Barracks Row, The Brig goes all out, as a beer garden should.
 From its selection of 20 taps (including German and craft brews) to its giant mugs to its spacious environment to its 25-foot projector screen (great for watching can’t-miss sporting events), you will be left wanting for nothing when you visit this outdoor haven.
 Pets are welcome, so gather up the troops for a big night at The Brig.